riteshhota2008/Python-Projects/README.md

 **Alarm Clock** - A simple clock where it plays a sound after X number of minutes/seconds or at a particular time.

+**Distance Between Two Cities** - Calculates the distance between two cities and allows the user to specify a unit of distance.
+This program may require finding coordinates for the cities like latitude and longitude.